BIH-DMBS/CLUES/README.md

 ## Usage policies

 All data integrated by CLUES are open-access and publicly available.
 However, users must comply with the usage terms of each primary data source.
 Each dataset is subject to its own licensing and access policies.
-Please ensure you review and follow these terms before using the data in research.
+Please ensure to review and follow these terms.

 ## License